 Take inventory of all the foods you regularly eat to ferret out hidden sources of sugar.

-Then, get any foods that contain sugar out of the house (including all those little hiding places) so they won’t tempt you.
+Then, get any foods that contain sugar out of the house so that they won’t tempt you.

 This won’t be easy!